 There are some cost & time saving benefits in suing in the Small Claims Court, even if your actual claim may be higher than 35k.
 For example, if you have a claim worth 40-50k, or more, can still sue for the maximum in Small Claims Court.
 The legal costs in the higher court will usually be much higher than Small Claims Court, and will usually offset the lower amount the party for.
 The usual time it takes for a disputed claim, from beginning to end, in a typical small claims court matter, is about 6 months to 12 months (each court is different, and the amount of time is dependant on each parties moving things along).

 The Rules of the Small Claims Court can be complex; If you want things done right, you will need our experience, knowledge and expertise to represent you.
-ASK Legal have a 3-step plan with easy flat fees for each step that makes ASK Legal representing you, as easy as 1-2-3.
+ASK Legal has a 3-step plan with easy flat fees for each step that makes ASK Legal representing you, as easy as 1-2-3.

 ASK Legal is experienced in all Small Claims Court matters.